SwarajSingh3005/AI-Upscaling/README.md

 Data set

 The dataset is commonly used for training and evaluation of the image-super-resolution task.
-DIV2K dataset has 1000 2K resolution images divided into: 800 images for training, 100 images for validation, 100 images for testing, which is a large diversity of contents.
+DIV2K dataset has 1000 2K resolution images divided into 800 images for training, 100 images for validation, 100 images for testing, which is a large diversity of contents.

 https://data.vision.ee.ethz.ch/cvl/DIV2K/

 Architecture Proposal

-This paper talks about how we can restore old photos using DIV2K dataset.
+This paper discusses how we can restore old photos using the DIV2K dataset.
 It is designed to repair defects, such as scratches and dust spots, and a local department targeting unstructured defects, such as noises and blurriness.

 Zi-Yu Wan, Bo Zhang, Dong-Dong Chen, Pan Zhang, Dong Chen, Jing Liao, Fang Wen.Bringing Old Photos Back to Life, https://paperswithcode.com/paper/bringing-old-photos-back-to-life